-In 1998, the Harvard School of Public Health Prevention Research Center (HPRC) began with 4 faculty, 3 staff, and 23 community-based advisory board members.
+In 1998, the Harvard Prevention Research Center (HPRC) began with 4 faculty, 3 staff, and 23 community-based advisory board members.
 We have now grown to more than double our original size, with our staff and faculty representing diverse disciplines including education, exercise science, nutrition, maternal & child health, sociology, social work, social epidemiology, behavioral science, pediatrics, and statistics.
 Our partners and collaborators now represent nearly 80 communities and organizations throughout New England.

 Impact of our research on improving nutrition and physical activity

 - Our Planet Health curriculum is used in middle schools throughout Massachusetts in partnership with the Boston Public Schools and Blue Cross/Blue Shield of Massachusetts Healthy Choices program.
 The curriculum has also been disseminated worldwide – more than 10,000 copies have been distributed in all 50 US states and more than 20 countries since 2001.

 - The Eat Well & Keep Moving curriculum has been widely disseminated, with over 5000 copies distributed in 50 states and more than 20 countries.
 This curriculum received the United States Department of Agriculture Promising Practice Award in 1997 and the Dannon Award for Excellence in Community Nutrition for 2000.